-Partnerships generally are treated as separate entities for purposes of U.S. federal income tax audits, judicial review of administrative adjustments by the IRS and tax settlement proceedings.
+Partnerships generally are treated as separate entities for purposes of federal tax audits, judicial review of administrative adjustments by the IRS and tax settlement proceedings.
 The tax treatment of partnership items of income, gain, loss and deduction are determined in a partnership proceeding rather than in separate proceedings with the partners.
-Adjustments to items of our income, gain, loss or deduction resulting from an IRS audit may require each unitholder to adjust a prior year's tax liability, and possibly may result in an audit of his return.
-Any audit of a unitholder's return could result in adjustments not related to our returns as well as those related to our returns.
-The Internal Revenue Code requires that one partner be designated as the "Tax Matters Partner" for these purposes.
+For taxable years beginning on or before December 31, 2017, the Internal Revenue Code requires that one partner be designated as the "Tax Matters Partner" for these purposes.
 Our partnership agreement names our general partner as our Tax Matters Partner.

-The Tax Matters Partner has made and will make some elections on our behalf and on behalf of unitholders.
+For such taxable years, the Tax Matters Partner has made and will make some elections on our behalf and on behalf of unitholders.
 In addition, the Tax Matters Partner can extend the statute of limitations for assessment of tax deficiencies against unitholders for items in our returns.
 The Tax Matters Partner may bind a unitholder with less than a 1% profits interest in us to a settlement with the IRS unless that unitholder elects, by filing a statement with the IRS, not to give that authority to the Tax Matters Partner.
 The Tax Matters Partner may seek judicial review, by which all the unitholders are bound, of a final partnership administrative adjustment and, if the Tax Matters Partner fails to seek judicial review, judicial review may be sought by any unitholder having at least a 1% interest in profits or by any group of unitholders having in the aggregate at least a 5% interest in profits.
-However, only one action for judicial review will go forward, and each unitholder with an interest in the outcome may participate in that action.
-A unitholder must file a statement with the IRS identifying the treatment of any item on his U.S. federal income tax return that is not consistent with the treatment of the item on our return.
+However, only one action for judicial review will go forward, and each unitholder with an interest in the outcome may participate.

+A unitholder must file a statement with the IRS identifying the treatment of any item on his federal income tax return that is not consistent with the treatment of the item on our return.
 Intentional or negligent disregard of this consistency requirement may subject a unitholder to substantial penalties.